USD ($)

 There are heavy-duty data center cisco nexus switches, you can use these switches where they can handle a high volume of network traffic and scalability is not a challenge.
 These nexus switches also come up with fully functional automation through software software-defined networks called cisco aci switches used in plug-and-play environments.

-Cisco Firepower is a cutting-edge security solution for protecting networks from advanced threads and attacks.
+Cisco Firepower is a cutting-edge security solution for protecting networks from advanced threats and attacks.
 It is a relatively new device so there is not much training available on the internet for free.
+However, organizations are deploying at large scale.
+Live training on cisco firepower will equip professional candidates to manage, operate, and implement such security solutions.

 banner image